hashicorp/terraform-provider-aws/website/docs/d/networkmanager_core_network_policy_document.html.markdown

 The conditions block has 4 arguments `type`, `operator`, `key`, `value`.
 Setting or omitting each argument requires a combination of logic based on the value set to `type`.
 For that reason, please refer to the [AWS documentation](https://docs.aws.amazon.com/vpc/latest/cloudwan/cloudwan-policies-json.html) for complete usage docs.

-The following arguments are avilable:
+The following arguments are available:

 * `type` - Valid values include: `account-id`, `any`, `tag-value`, `tag-exists`, `resource-id`, `region`, `attachment-type`.
 * `operator` - Valid values include: `equals`, `not-equals`, `contains`, `begins-with`.